telerik/blazor-docs/knowledge-base/troubleshooting-js-errors-maximum-call.md

 ## Cause

-Some common causes for the `Maximum call stack size exceeded` error are:
+The possible causes for the `Maximum call stack size exceeded` error are:

 * Old version of the `Telerik.UI.for.Blazor` (4.6.0 and older) with .NET 8.
 * Update from older to newer .NET version.